-In many states, you as a victim are allowed to take legal actions against your hospitality provider after you’ve been exposed to bed bugs during your stay in a hotel or rented property.
-If you’ve been bitten by bed bugs, certain scenarios make you eligible for filing a premises liability lawsuit that can help you get reimbursed.
-Before you set out on your lawsuit, you need to consider a couple of things first.
+In many states, you as a victim can take legal action against property owners after you’ve been exposed to bed bugs during your stay in a hotel or rental property.
+If you’ve been bitten by bed bugs, certain scenarios can make it possible for you to file a premises liability lawsuit that may help you recover damages.
+Before you set out on a lawsuit, you need to consider a couple of things first.

-Here’s what to do in the event of being the victim of a bed bugs infestation:
+Here are some tips on what to do in the event of being the victim of a bed bug infestation:

 1. Be Sure That You’ve Been Bitten by Bed bugs

 First things first – are you absolutely certain that you’ve been bitten by bed bugs and not some other insect you might have picked up outside?
-Although we know what bed bugs look like, seeing them with the naked eye is close to impossible.
-But if you keep an eye out for them, you may see evidence of infestation.
+Fully examine the bed and surrounding areas to see if you can locate them in the room.
+You also may be able to uncover other evidence of infestation.

-Look out for the pale yellow skins that bed bugs shed as they grow.
+Look out for the pale-yellow skins that bed bugs shed as they grow.
 These are a great indicator of infestation.
 Also, look out for reddish stains and dark spots on sheets and mattresses.
 Bed bugs’ eggs and eggshells can also be seen with the naked eye, so check the bed for any of these signs or try to recall anything similar if you’re no longer there.
+Additionally, small, black dots that look like ink stains could be bed bug fecal matter.
+You should take photographs of any evidence you uncover.

-As for whether you have been bitten or not, know that many people never experience any visible change in their skin.
-If you have reddish lesions or itchy with signs of swelling, then you have certainly been bitten by bed bugs and are probably eligible to sue.
+As for whether you have been bitten or not, examine your body for bites/welts.
+Although not always, most bed bugs tend to bite in groupings of three.
+If you have reddish lesions or itchy with signs of swelling, it is likely you were bitten by bed bugs.

-2. Here’s When You Can Sue If You Are in Fact the Victim of a Bed Bug Infestation
+2. Claims You May Be Able to Bring If You Are the Victim of a Bed Bug Infestation

 - Intentional infliction of emotional distress